mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 ### Testing on other datasets

 To conduct further performance evaluation on \acp{ISA} not present in ISAdetect, we use the CpuRec dataset (described in \autoref{cpurec}) as well as BuildCross, the dataset we developed ourselves (described in \autoref{developing-a-custom-dataset}).
-Evaluating on additional datasets ensures comprehensive validation of model performance on a more diverse set of \acp{ISA}.
-In particular, \autoref{table:evaluation-strategies} shows the three evaluation strategies in which we use the additional datasets.
+These testing suites follow normal train-test format, where we train the models on allotted data from the training dataset, and run inference and test model performance on the evaluation dataset.
+Evaluating on additional datasets ensures comprehensive validation of model performance on a more diverse set of \acp{ISA} and our choice of testing suites are based on a couple of factors:

+- Model requirements on the amount of data needed to train
+- The quality of the datasets, in terms of labelling and size
+- Focus on inference on \acp{ISA} not present in the testing set
+- Limit the number of permutations of target features, model variations, and testing suites to ensure proper evaluation of the models within the scope of this thesis.

+\autoref{table:evaluation-strategies} shows the three evaluation strategies in which we use the additional datasets.
+These train-test suites is referred to as _ISAdetect-CpuRec_, _ISAdetect-BuildCross_ and _Combined-CpuRec_ for ease of reference.

-Table: Evaluation strategies using multiple datasets \label{table:evaluation-strategies}
+Table: Evaluation strategies using multiple datasets \label{table:evaluation-strategies}.

 | #   | Training dataset       | Evaluation dataset |
 | --- | ---------------------- | ------------------ |